fabric8io/fabric8-jenkinsfile-library/maven/Release/ReadMe.md

 Maven based pipeline which:

-* creates a new version then builds and deploys the project into the maven repository
+* creates a new version and then builds the image